 3. Nutrition Certification: Advanced Diet & Meal Planning

 Advanced Diet And Nutrition Coach Strategies Dieting Certificate For Meal Plans, Fat Loss, Health & Sports Nutrition...

 Some places are better than others when it comes to starting a career as a dietitian.
-The best states for people in this position are California, Connecticut, North Dakota, and Delaware.
-Dietitians make the most in California with an average salary of $69,950.
-Whereas in Connecticut and North Dakota, they would average $62,355 and $61,120, respectively.
-While dietitians would only make an average of $61,089 in Delaware, you would still make more there than in the rest of the country.
+The best states for people in this position are California, Oregon, Alaska, and New York.
+Dietitians make the most in California with an average salary of $78,105.
+Whereas in Oregon and Alaska, they would average $70,432 and $69,061, respectively.
+While dietitians would only make an average of $66,696 in New York, you would still make more there than in the rest of the country.
 We determined these as the best states based on job availability and pay.
 By finding the median salary, cost of living, and using the Bureau of Labor Statistics' Location Quotient, we narrowed down our list of states to these four.

 3. New Hampshire

 No room for upward mobility in most healthcare areas.
 Pay is bad.
 Still the lowest paid healthcare professionals for the amount of education required to become a RDN.
 For that much education better off becoming a PA or RN that becomes a NP.